EtienneReboul/ClearSMILES/README.md

 <h2>ClearSMILES property analysis</h2>

-<p>To analyse the properties of the ClearSMILES, use  er-01.Notebook in  </p>
+<p>To analyse the properties of the ClearSMILES, use the dedicated notebook ClearSMILES_analysis.ipynb, to project the semantic map on the 2D structure, use the memory_score.ipynb notebook</p>

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>